Meet and Greet day:

 Valid driver’s license – one (1) copy.
 If two drivers both need copies.

-Copy of vehicle registration papers.
-Make a copy of the one where you cut the disc out as this shows the number plate of your vehicle.
+Certified copy of vehicle registration papers.
+Make a copy of the one where you cut the disc out from as this shows your number plate of your vehicle.

 Letter of authority from the registered owner if the vehicle is not owned by the driver.
 If vehicle is still being financed, carry a letter of authority from the bank must include dates of travel.
 If the vehicle is in your company name, let the company give you the authorization letter.